asibahi/asibahi.github.io/content/thoughts/2024-11-14-parsing-hearthstone-deck-codes.md

     Ok(())
 }
 ```

+[^bug]: 2024-11-26 update: I found out that this code has a bug: it rejects valid decks without a sideboard.
+How would one fix that?

 One tiny thing before the end.
 Note the `+'_` bound on the return type.
 Since `nom`'s errors contain the input, which is a reference, converting the errors can sometimes cause Rust's type inference to declare that your functions expect a `'static` lifetime.
 For example, here, when the `+'_` bound is removed, or [when converting `nom`'s errors to `anyhow`'s errors using the `?` operator.](https://www.reddit.com/r/rust/comments/1goc61r/nom_implemented_parser_is_demanding_i_use_a/).
 It is not a footgun, per se, as the compiler yells at you.
 But the error is frankly inscrutable unless you know what you are looking for.